Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 ## Recording Actions and Learning Objects

-During recording while you interact with Dynamics NAV controls Rapise captures actions and displays them in the recording dialog.
+During recording, while you interact with Dynamics NAV controls, Rapise captures actions and displays them in the recording dialog.

 ![Recording Dialog](./img/dynamicsnavrecordingdialog.png)

-After this recording session corresponding UI area looks as follows:
+After this recording session, the corresponding UI area looks as follows:

 ![Create New Customer](./img/dynamicsnavcreatenewcustomer.png)

-When recording is finished Rapise automatically generates the test.
+When recording is finished, Rapise automatically generates the test.

-In [Rapise Visual Language(RVL)](/RVL/Overview/) it looks like
+In [Rapise Visual Language (RVL)](/RVL/Overview/), it looks like:

 ![test rvl](./img/dynamicsnavtestrvl.png)